vektorlab/pyvideo2/content/posts/vintage_1978_superboard_ii_hacking_with_some_python3_and_zeromq.md

 Speakers: [David Beazley]
 Tags: [chipy, cool, python3, zeromq]
 ThumbnailUrl: 'http://a.images.blip.tv/CarlFK-Vintage1978SuperboardIIHackingWithSomePython3AndZeroMQ478.png'
-Title: '"Vintage 1978 Superboard II hacking with some Python3 and ZeroMQ"'
+Title: 'Vintage 1978 Superboard II hacking with some Python3 and ZeroMQ'
 date: '2011-01-13'
 ---
 I'm not sure if we're still looking for talks on Thursday, but if so, I'd like